gabrielecola/Optimization_Tecniques/README.md

   - **Unregularized:** Standard linear regression without any penalties on the model parameters.
   - **Regularized:** Techniques like Ridge Regression (L2 regularization) and Lasso (L1 regularization) are discussed, which help in mitigating overfitting by adding penalties to the model complexity.

-The notebook provides a comprehensive comparison of these methods, highlighting their strengths, weaknesses, and use cases.

 ### 3. **Digit Recognition via Neural Networks**